adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 As a player, I can reset tracked items by clicking on the refresh icon in the table

 As a player, I can increase or decrease tracked abilities with the stepper widget and the bar reflects these changes

+As a player, I can reset a tracked ability by clicking on the reset icon

 As a player, I can mark a skill as none, half, proficient, or expertise and view these modifiers, and they are calculated correctly